brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Gemini Man**

+I can only imagine a certain “religion” has also cloned Will Smith at some point.
+This was way more fun than it had a right to be, and weirdly enough the young Will CGI was pretty solid.
+How long until we see movies with young Cruise, or Washington?
+Have a bottle of wine and turn your brain off for 2 hours.

 **‌式日**

 This was a lot of movie.
 When I was younger I think I had more patience for particularly slow films, but I ended-up being a little distracted during 式日.
 I’m glad I finally got to watch it though, as it was pretty interesting seeing Iwai on the other side of the camera.
 Also I really miss being in Japan now.